bliakher/address_book/README.md

 Backend of an app to store contact information

-App is hosted on [Azure](http://strv-addressbook-golubeva.westeurope.azurecontainer.io/).
+App is hosted on Azure: http://strv-addressbook-golubeva.westeurope.azurecontainer.io/

 ### Rest API